Interviews

 Tom – Milwaukee was great.
 As far as Against Me!, probably the first night with them when we played Rock Island, Illinois was most memorable.
 Just standing on the side of the stage and watching them play was incredible.
 We had a lot of good nights on that tour.
 Dead To Me was also on that tour and they’re the coolest dudes ever.
 We camped in Albuquerque with Dead To Me for a whole weekend and did a lot of consciousness expansion, (laughs).

-Bill – After today’s Windy City Sound Clash performance, what do you guys have planned as far as touring for the rest of the year?
+Bill – Dead To Me is great.
+After today’s Windy City Sound Clash show, what do you guys have planned as far as touring for the rest of the year?

 Greg – It’s up in the air, kind of.
 We have something coming up in August, but it’s not confirmed.
 We’ll be back in Chicago in August or early September.
 We’re going finish up this tour, we’re going to do a week in Canada in July and then we’re going to see what goes on in the fall.
 We’re not sure yet.

-Bill – As mentioned above, the past year has been both a busy and exciting one for The Menzingers.
+Bill – Like we talked about before, the past year has been both a busy and exciting one for The Menzingers.
 Where do you hope to see your band in another year’s time?

-Tom – Influencing more people and playing shows.
+Tom – Getting our music out to more people and playing shows.
 I don’t want to go back to work.
 I want to go on tour and stay there.

 Greg – I want to keep drinking free beer too.
 That’s pretty awesome.